— 26 Oct 2022 09:09:00 by Kate Moore

 Anyone who doesn't meet this criteria should allow plenty of time to apply for their new passport.

-Some EU countries have stopped accepting collective passports.
-Click here to check the countries you can travel to, or through, on a collective passport.
+Now we've left the EU, some countries have stopped accepting collective passports.
+To check the countries you can travel to, or through, on a collective passport click here.

-British school groups will need to apply online for a visa waiver to enter France on a school trip from late 2023.
+British nationals will need to apply online for an 'ETIAS' visa waiver to enter France on a school trip from 2024.

 ETIAS stands for European Travel Information and Authorisation System and is similar to the ESTA permit required to visit the US.
 The EU system is designed to keep track of visitors from countries who do not need a visa to enter the EU, such as the UK.